Warren Delano Jr.: Death and burial

-His wife Catherine died on February 10, 1896, in Newburgh, Massachusetts.
+His wife Catherine died on February 10, 1896, in Newburgh, New York.
 Delano died in Algonac on January 17, 1898, of bronchial pneumonia.
 After a funeral there, he was buried next to his wife in the Delano Family Tomb at Riverside Cemetery in Fairhaven, Massachusetts, which Delano had established in 1850.
 The tomb was erected in 1859 and designed by Richard Morris Hunt.